guitarbeat/k-poppin/SONGS.md

 5. Create/open `songs.js` and replace its entire contents with what you copied

 If you're still not getting all songs:
-- Make sure to scroll all the way down in the playlist to load all tracks
+- Make sure to scroll all the way down in the playlist/album to load all tracks
 - Try increasing the timeout (change 2000 to 5000 for 5 seconds)
 - Check if any tracks are in a "Show more" section and click to expand it
 - Refresh the page and wait for it to fully load before running the script
+- If some tracks are still missing, try running the script multiple times as you scroll down